MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-CNTKBinary-Reader.md

 # BrainScript CNTK  Binary Reader

-The CNTKBinaryReader (later simply *binary reader*) is designed to be used on large data corpuses formatted according to the specification below.
+The CNTKBinaryReader (later simply *binary reader*) is designed to be used on large data corpora formatted according to the specification below.
 It supports the following main features:
 * Multiple input streams (inputs) per file
 * Both sparse and dense inputs
 * Variable length sparse sequences